 • Evening School: 4 to 11pm -- Parents can work while their child is in school!

-• Before and After Care.
+• Before and After Care for a fee.

 • We are buying our own BUS!
 Low cost or free bus rides to many neighborhoods.